-This page summarises the interim results of the Tuff Fitty mental health survey.
-Based on these results on 21 February 2019, and with the overwhelming support of members, Tuff Fitty signed up to the Mental Health Charter for Sports and Recreation.
+This page summarises the results of the Tuff Fitty mental health survey.
+Based on these results with the overwhelming support of members, Tuff Fitty signed up to the Mental Health Charter for Sports and Recreation.

-So far more than fifty members have completed our mental health survey.
-This represents a third of our entire membership.
-We are absolutely bowled over by this fantastic response.
-We will be holding the survey open until after the Frosty on 3rd March and if you haven’t completed the survey we would still love to hear from you.
+More than fifty members completed our mental health survey.
+This represented a third of our entire membership.
+We were absolutely bowled over by this fantastic response.

 Based on these results, on 21 February 2018 Tuff Fitty became one of the first triathlon cubs to sign up to the Mental Health Charter for Sports and Recreation.